By Scott Bragg

 1. There are times that you may feel like being a dad is unpleasant.

 If you are reading this before the birth of your first child then this may come as a surprise.
-On the other hand, you may feel validated and relate to the statement.
+On the other hand, you may feel validated and relate to the statement (as current or expectant father).
 Being a new father is a wonderful blessing.
 However, self-doubt, anxiety, identity issues, worrying about finances, and other internal conflicts are not uncommon.
 In fact, studies have shown that approximately 10 percent of new fathers experience postpartum depression.
 It is , of course, important to find emotional support as a father.

 2. At times, you are more sleep deprived and mentally drained than you anticipated.

 You are likely prepared for or at least expecting your baby to affect your sleep.
 That said, it is not to be overlooked that less sleep leads to a temporary decline in IQ, poor memory, slower reaction time, and irritability.
-So, if you are not as sharp as you were before you had the baby, then this is normal.
+So, if you are not as sharp as you were before the baby waa in your life, then this is normal.

 3. Challenges are normal.